hanszhang717/hancezhang-blog/content/en/posts/stop-debating-build-experiment-machine.md

 In traditional product development, massive time gets consumed by discussions.
 In product meetings, designers argue the button should be bigger, PMs say it should be smaller, engineers say both are feasible, so the debate continues...

 When should we trigger the paywall popup?
 What's the pricing strategy?
-How should the interaction interface work?
-These relatively detailed questions easily devolve into "he said, she said" territory.
+How should the interaction design work?
+These relatively detailed questions easily devolve into subjective back-and-forth.

 You can make an argument, someone else can make the opposite argument.
-Human rationality—or more accurately, theory and reasoning—loses too much reference value here.
+Human rationality—or more accurately, theory and reasoning—becomes largely irrelevant here.
 You can say anything: "I think users need this," "my experience tells me this," "I feel it should be designed this way"...

 The result is endless meetings, hours of discussion with no conclusion.